 - The department through which the course is listed is responsible for ordering the class for the semester in which it will be offered.
 “Ordering” a class means entering it into Universis for the term in which it will be offered so that it appears on OneStop.

 - Honors courses should be scheduled during standard class meeting times.
 3-credit hour classes should meet MWF for 55 minutes each session, TH for 80 minutes each session, or once a week for 170 minutes per session, following standard class meeting times.
 Please follow standard class meeting times.
 If you do not, enrollment may be negatively impacted.

 - Please set the enrollment limit within the 20-25 student range whenever possible.

-- IMPORTANT: The honors attribute (and any others that apply) must be connected to the course when it is ordered.
+- IMPORTANT: The honors attribute must be connected to the course when it is ordered.

 - Requests for special rooms should be submitted directly to Classroom Scheduling by the department through which the course is offered.